jeffreysorgen/golf-club-sensors/activity.md

   - This data will require normalization, eliminating noise (LEARN)
   - Then a label must be applied to the recorded data points ('yes'|null)
 - Then transmit the data points to smartphone
-- Then enables the Magnetometer again, waiting to be in Ready state again
+- Then enables the Accelerometer again, waiting to be in Ready state again

 #### Repository Question
 - Are libraries separate from this code? (probably yes) Libraries are listed within the code, so no need to describe more than _"verify you have all the libraries installed"_.